Axpz/xMinima/_posts/2025-04-09-12:00:00-professional-cloud-architect 51-100.md

 # 94

 You need to design a solution for global load balancing based on the URL path being requested.
-You need to ensure operations reliability and end-to-end in- transit encryption based on Google best practices.
+You need to ensure operations reliability and end-to-end in-transit encryption based on Google best practices.
 What should you do?

 A. Create a cross-region load balancer with URL Maps.
 B. Create an HTTPS load balancer with URL Maps.
 C. Create appropriate instance groups and instances.
 Configure SSL proxy load balancing.
 D. Create a global forwarding rule.
 Configure SSL proxy load balancing.

 [Discussion](/assets/gcp/discussion/94.md)
 [Answers and Votes](/assets/gcp/discussion/94.ans.html)